 One very frequent problem in writing grounded theory is that analysts have trouble in maintaining the conceptual level that they have worked so hard to generate.
 The dictum is to write conceptually, by making theoretical statements about the relationship between concepts, rather than writing descriptive statements about people.
-Thus, the analyst writes in such a way as to make explicit the dimensions, properties or other theoretical codes of his theory as well as the theoretical integration of these codes.
+Thus, the analyst writes in such a way as to make explicit the dimensions, properties, or other theoretical codes of his theory as well as the theoretical integration of these codes.

-It is quite easy to slip into excessive description when

-illustrating, perhaps because most of us have so much experience in writing descriptively.
+It is quite easy to slip into excessive description when illustrating, perhaps most of us have so much experience in writing descriptively.
 So, descriptive writing comes naturally, conceptual writing does not.
 It is even easier when the data is relatively conceptually unanalyzed.
 The most important thing to remember is to write about concepts, not people.
 Thus, one should write about cultivating or becoming, not milkmen who are cultivating or nurses who are becoming.
-(See Chapter 6 on distinction between units and process.)
 Saying this is easier than doing it!
-If writing momentum is important, then do not worry, write because the concepts can be brought out during the reworking stage.
-Usually initial drafts are a mix of both conceptual and descriptive levels.
+If writing momentum is important, then don't worry, write, because the concepts can be brought out during the reworking stage.
+Usually initial drafts are a mix of both conceptual descriptive levels.

-Indicators for the concepts which are descriptive statements are used only for illustration and imagery.
+Indicators for the concepts, which are descriptive statements, are used only for illustration and imagery.
 They support the concept; they are not the story itself.
 They help introduce the concept, which can then be carried forward illustration free.
-Thus, as we said earlier (in Chapter 5) the dosage mix for grounded theory is to minimize illustrations, using them for support purposes, so that the analyst can maximize use of concepts within the allotted space of the paper or chapter.
+Thus, the dosage mix for grounded theory is to minimize illustrations, using them for support purposes, so that the analyst can maximize use of concepts within the allotted space of the paper or chapter.
 The power of the theory resides in concepts, not in description.

-The credibility of the theory should be won by its integration, relevance and workability, not by illustration used as if it were proof.
-The assumption of the reader, he should be advised, is that all concepts are grounded and that this massive grounding effort could not be shown in a writing.
-Also that as grounded they are not proven: they are only suggested.
+The credibility of the theory should be won by its integration, relevance, and workability, not by illustration used as if it were proof.
+The assumption of the reader, he should be advised, is that all concepts are grounded and that this massive grounding effort could not be shown in writing.
+Also, that as grounded they are not proven they are only suggested.
 The theory is an integrated set of hypotheses, not of findings.
-Proofs are not the point.
-Illustrations are only to establish imagery and understanding as vividly as possible when needed.
+Proofs are not the point; illustrations are only to establish imagery and understanding as vividly as possible when needed.
 It is not incumbent upon the analyst to provide the reader with description or information as to how each hypothesis was reached.
-Stating the method in the beginning or appendix is sufficient, perhaps with an example of how one went about grounding a code and an hypothesis.
+Stating the method in the beginning or appendix is sufficient, perhaps with an example of how one went about grounding a code and a hypothesis.

 As the analyst learns to maintain a conceptual level, he finds that it supports itself by becoming more dense and integrated.
 As he writes on this level, he should not state in so many words that he will explain some behavior.
 He should write the explanation of how processes actually process problems, so the reader will see that explanation as such.
 In short, the analyst should do theory, not tell that he is going to do it.
-The latter too easily leads to excessive in promise, wastes valuable space, and "cops out" by offering a thin theory.
-Doing a theory just presents itself as it is: as modestly dense, integrative and explanatory theory.
+The latter too easily leads to excesses in promise, wastes valuable space, and "cops out" by offering a thin theory.
+Doing a theory just presents itself as it is; a modestly dense, integrative, and explanatory theory.